bflad/go-module-two/README.md

 # go-module-two

-Repository for Go Module and GitHub Action testing.
+Repository for Go module and GitHub Action testing.